UK Stocks-Factors to watch on Oct. 9

-Oct 9 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening up 23 points at 7,166 on Wednesday, according to financial bookmakers.
+Oct 9 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening up 23 points at 7,166 on Wednesday, according to financial bookmakers with futures up 0.02% ahead of cash markets open.

-*BT: Milan prosecutors investigating an accounting scandal at the Italian unit of British Telecom BT.L have asked for the unit and 23 defendants, including three former top executives, to be sent to trial, three people with knowledge of the case said on Tuesday.
+*GVC: Ladbrokes-owner GVC.L on Wednesday raised its full-year core earnings forecast for the second time, as betting shops proved resilient despite tighter regulation and online gambling rose.

-*VODAFONE: The world's second largest mobile operator VOD.L will shut 15% of its 7,700 stores in Europe and upgrade some of the remaining outlets as customers buy more online and change their expectations of in-store shopping, chief executive Nick Read said on Tuesday.
+*KINGFISHER: British home improvement group KGF.L has appointed Bernard Bot as chief financial officer, it said on Wednesday.

 *OIL: Oil prices slipped for a third consecutive session on Wednesday as the prospect of the United States and China striking a trade deal in talks this week dimmed, raising uncertainties for global economic growth and oil demand.